 Like many great communities, Vint Hill Farms Station has a few places to get a bite to eat.
 Here are two of our favorites from previous visits.

-Reflective of changing tastes that crave fresh, clean ingredients, Farm Station Café focuses on delicious meals born from sustainable practices.
+Reflective of changing tastes that crave fresh, clean ingredients, Café at Farm Station focuses on delicious meals born from sustainable practices.
 The bright, welcoming space emphasizes in-season items from carefully chosen partner suppliers—including the honey bee.
-Honey bees pollinate a substantial amount of the food we eat, and Farm Station Café is committed to bringing awareness to the important role they play.
+Honey bees pollinate a substantial amount of the food we eat, and Café at Farm Station is committed to bringing awareness to the important role they play.

 ► Covert Café

 Vint Hill Farms Station is enshrouded in history, and the Covert Café prides itself on being one of the neighborhood’s best kept secrets.
 Featuring plenty of classic soups and sandwiches, you will undoubtedly find a favorite on the menu.
 You can’t go wrong with the Rueben, a sandwich so full of pastrami, sauerkraut, and Swiss cheese that I couldn’t finish it.
 Adam ordered the Big B.E.L.T.C.H. because the name begs for attention, but the sandwich itself—a BLT with egg and cheddar cheese—did not disappoint.
 Specials change daily, and during our visit on what we thought was a quiet Saturday the restaurant was bustling with takeout orders from hungry residents in the nearby neighborhoods.

 Covert Café has some nice outdoor seating for days when the weather is warm, and their location just around the corner from the Cold War Museum offers a nice vantage point to see many of the buildings and adjacent farmland that sustained the Army station for several decades.

 Beer and Wine at Vint Hill Farms Station